cernestomtz/plSDETassestment/API_bug_report.md

 ## Bug ID: API-002
-**Title:** PUT /api/Employees creates a new record when the provided ID does not exist and allows salary = 0, resulting in negative net pay
+**Title:** PUT /api/Employees creates a new record when the provided ID was previously deleted and set salary = 0, resulting in negative net pay
 **Scenario:** 2 Edit Employee

 **Severity:** Medium